-Approved by the Board of Trustees on 3 October 2019.
+Approved by the Board of Trustees on 21 June 2024, and effective from 29 July 2024.

 Background

 These Regulations have been made under Bye-law 33.
 All stages of the procedure set out in these Regulations shall be conducted, and decisions reached, in accordance with the rules of natural justice.
 In publishing the IET's Disciplinary Regulations, the Board of Trustees has had due regard to the related guidance published by the Engineering Council.